RoGamer97/My-Cheat-Code-Collection_ASM-Hacks/Wii/Need for Speed Carbon (NTSC-U) [RNSE69]/All Cars Have Nitro.md

-## Every Car Has Nitro
+## All Cars Have Nitro

-Every car will have nitro, AIs and cops are affected
+All cars will have nitro, AIs and cops are affected

 <details>
 <summary>Reveal Code</summary>